 Final Manuscript Preparation

-The final manuscript is signed by the Thesis Advisory Committee and the dean of graduate studies and subsequently submitted to the library and uploaded to ScholarWorks.
+The final manuscript is approved by the Thesis Advisory Committee and the dean of graduate studies before the final step of uploading the work to the theses and dissertations section of ScholarWorks.
 The manuscript must be of the highest possible quality with respect to content and presentation.

-You bear the primary responsibility for quality, but each member of the Thesis Advisory Committee also bears responsibility and is not obligated to sign the manuscript until satisfied with the overall quality of the thesis.
-Before making copies of the manuscript, thoroughly proofread all pages of the thesis to make sure all mechanical specifications have been met.
+The student bears the primary responsibility for quality, but each member of the Thesis Advisory Committee also bears responsibility and is not obligated to approve the work until satisfied with the overall quality of the thesis.
+Before uploading the manuscript, thoroughly proofread all pages of the thesis to make sure all mechanical specifications have been met.
 Failure to meet one or more specifications could result in the manuscript being returned for correction.

 Form C contains a template for spacing, margins, headings and page number locations.